surma/surma.dev/content/things/compile-js.md

 it arguably works better without getting WebAssembly involved), the original motivation was very much this: Running JavaScript via WebAssembly.

-I have been working with the [Shopify Functions](https://shopify.dev/api/ functions) team.
+I have been working with the [Shopify Functions] team.
 I don’t want to get too much into the business pitch, but Shopify Functions boil down to Shopify running _your_ code on _their_ servers, tightly integrated with the rest of their business logic.
 This allows developers to deeply customize Shopify.
 In ecommerce both security and performance are paramount, so WebAssembly made sense as the fundamental piece of technology.
-This allows third-party developer to submit code, while allowing Shopify to have tight control over how these code fragments are allowed to affect the rest of the system.
+This allows third-party developer to inject arbitrary code written in theoretically any language, while letting Shopify continue to be in control over how these code fragments are allowed to affect the rest of the system.
 Shopify accepts any [WASI]-compatible Wasm module with a maximum size of 250KB.

 At the time of writing, all WebAssembly extension points Shopify offers to have a “JSON in, JSON out” architecture.
 Being a web developer, I was craving to write my Shopify Functions in JavaScript — but alas, JavaScript does not compile to WebAssembly. _Or does it?_ It does look a lot like C++.
 If you jump on one leg and squint a little...

 ## JS in Wasm the easy way